dullhunk/book/industry/overview.md

 # A.1.7 Describe how employability skills are developed within the students

-We help students to develop employability skills, define as five core skills shown below  [careers.manchester.ac.uk/myfuture/](http://www.careers.manchester.ac.uk/myfuture/)
+We help students to develop employability skills, defined as five core skills  [careers.manchester.ac.uk/myfuture/](http://www.careers.manchester.ac.uk/myfuture/)

-1. **Explore** the ability to stretch and self-improve, constantly trying new things to find out strengths and weaknesses
-2. **Connect** networking with employers and alumni to learn about careers
-3. **Communicate** Learn to write CVs, conduct interviews, deliver presentations and how to communicate in a professional manner, both in person and online.
-4. **Reflect** thinking about what has been learnt & the skills that are developed
-5. **Apply** having the courage to apply for jobs and for other opportunities to learn about themselves or careers; learning to deal with setbacks and rejection

-These employability skills are developed as part of undergraduate degree course, with support from the careers service and augmented by an extensive program of extra curricular activities throughout the year

 ##Curricular

-###first year
-* COMP101 guest lectures: give an overview of the wide range of employers that recruit computer scientists.
-* Reflections are a part of the first year tutorial program
-* Managing my future program, covers basics of CV writing with peer and self-assessment of CVs.
-Version 1.0 of a CV is created in the first year and goes through numerous iterations
+* **First year** the module COMP101 includes a series of 20 [http://www.cs.manchester.ac.uk/industry/guest-lectures/](guest lectures) given by external employers to give an overview of the wide range of careers available to computer scientists.
+As part of the course, students write reflections on their group work.
+Towards the end of the first year, the Managing My Future (MMF) program, covers basics of CV writing with peer and self-assessment of CVs.
+This CV is continuously updated through the degree.

-###second year

-* Second year kicks off with careers workshop, students who have been on placement give short presentations on their work *All second years study software engineering and are assigned an industrial mentor who advises them on a group team project
+* **Second year** starts  with careers a workshop, students who have been on placement give short presentations on their work to kick start the placement application process for students.
+As part of COMP234 (Software Engineering), all second years are assigned an industrial mentor twice during the year, once at the beginning of the project at the University and a second time (often on site with the employer) to gain insight into the realities of modern software engineering

-###placement year
-* we encourage all students to consider doing a placement year or a summer internship, whatever their particular degree program
+* **placement year** we encourage all students to consider doing a placement year or a summer internship, whatever their particular degree program.
+Currently between one quarter and one third of second year students secure year long placements

-###final year
-* we encourage students to propose their own final year projects, if they don't want to choose a ready-made project from a member of staff
-* A signicant number of final year projects are industrially co-supervised or completed with a third-party (e.g. schools based final year projects)
+* **final year** we encourage students to propose their own final year projects, if they don't want to choose a ready-made project proposed by an academic member of staff.
+A significant number of final year projects are industrially co-supervised or completed with a third-party (e.g. schools based final year projects)

 ##Extra-curricular